The Difference Between Alzheimer’s Disease and Normal Cognitive Aging

 How is Alzheimer’s Disease Different?

 When we say that a person has Alzheimer’s disease, we’re really saying that a person has dementia.
 This clinical syndrome is defined as experiencing mental impairment that is “greater than to be expected for their age” in at least two domains of cognitive function.
-Ninety percent of the time, one of those domains is memory—most often, short term memory.
+90 percent of the time, one of those domains is memory—most often, short term memory.
 Other domains include language, the ability to do complex motor tasks and the ability to reason and plan abstractly.

 For a person with Alzheimer’s, symptoms are progressive and severe enough to cause impairment in daily function.
 In other words, if a CEO can no longer do his job because he’s lost the ability reason abstractly or multitask, he is experiencing “significant” cognitive impairment.